CactiLab/UAFVerif/README.md

 #### Verify the confidentiality and authentication goals

-With a large number of input cases, we use a python script to batch analyze, the script is in directory "script".
+With a large number of input cases, we use a python script to batch analyze (UAFVerif.py).
 You can run the script without arguments and analyze confidentiality and authentication objectives in all cases.

 ```